Lawyer Referrals

 Bilirubin Buildup

-It is caused when the baby has too much of a pigment formed in the liver, called bilirubin, in his or her blood.
-Newborns cannot immediately process bilirubin, which causes the skin to yellow.
+Jaundice is caused when the baby has too much of a pigment formed in the liver, called bilirubin, in his or her blood.
+Newborns cannot immediately process bilirubin, which causes the skin to turn yellow.

 Untreated Hyperbilirubinemia